obtbe/obtbe.github.io/_posts/2023-01-02-what-are-subqueries.md

 WHERE Total > ANY (SELECT Total FROM Sales WHERE OrderDate = '2023-01-01')
 ```

 The subquery `(SELECT Total FROM Sales WHERE OrderDate = '2023-01-01')` lists all sale amounts from January 1, say \$4, \$6, and \$8.
 The outer query picks customers whose `Total` beats any of those, like \$9 or \$10.
-The `ANY` operator means “greater than the smallest,” while `ALL` would mean “greater than the largest.”
+The `ANY` operator means "greater than the smallest," while `ALL` would mean "greater than the largest."
 The `IN` operator works for exact matches, like finding customers with specific totals.

 ### Correlated Subqueries